MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 When you start a Fabric trial, your trial [capacity](../enterprise/licenses.md#capacity) has 64 capacity units (CU).
 You don't have access to your capacity until you put something into it.
 To begin using your Fabric trial, add items to **My workspace** or create a new workspace.
 Assign that workspace to your trial capacity using the *Trial* license mode, and then all the items in that workspace are saved and executed in that capacity.

 Your license is upgraded to [Premium Per User (PPU)](/power-bi/enterprise/service-premium-per-user-faq) during the trial.
 Your Account manager still displays your nontrial license.
 But in order to make full use of Fabric, your trial includes the equivalent of a PPU license.
 There are a few key PPU features that aren't available on trial capacities.
-These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), Trusted Workspace Identity, and VNet.
+These include [Co-Pilot](/fabric/get-started/copilot-faq-fabric), [Trusted workspace access](../security/security-trusted-workspace-access.md), and VNet.

 ## Existing Power BI users